enovance/software-factory/docs/contribute.rst

  $ cd sfstack
  $ sudo ./sfinstall.sh

 The *sfinstall.sh* script will install all the dependencies needed and fetch the softwarefactory source code.
 Note that we also use this project to build our Jenkins slaves to run softwarefactory functional tests.

 After a successful run of *sfinstall.sh* you will find the cloned directory of software-factory in /srv.
-Please jump into it.

-Then you can fetch pre-built trees (:ref:`fetchprebuilt`) and follow (:ref:`lxcdeploy`) to learn how to start a local softwarefactory, but skip the dependencies download instructions as the *sfinstall.sh* script already done that for you.
+Here you can deploy software-factory.
+We recommend using an LXC deployment to do any form of development.
+See :ref:`lxcdeploy` on how to deploy software-factory within LXC.

 How to run the tests locally
 ----------------------------